Skip to content

 Limited Submission Process

-Limited submission opportunities are sent out via the Research listserv.
-These notifications contain all information and links needed.
+Limited submission opportunities are emailed to the research community and include all information and links needed.

 Pre-proposals meeting the eligibility requirements are reviewed by committee for evaluation, with final nomination decisions made by the Vice Chancellor for Research.
 You will be notified as soon as possible of the status of your submission.